aishwaryashankar/teammongooseCS157CSpring2022/README.md

-# teammongooseCS157CSpring2022
+# IMDb Movie Reviews Projct
-CS157C Spring 2022 Team Project
+CS157C Spring 2022 Team Project - Team Mongoose

+We have created a MongoDB sharded cluster on AWS and a Python application which can interact with it.